rodolfodpk/go-crablet/docs/getting-started.md

 # Getting Started with go-crablet

-This guide will help you get started with go-crablet, a Go library for event sourcing with Dynamic Consistency Boundary (DCB) concurrency control.
+This guide will help you get started with go-crablet, a Go library **exploring** event sourcing concepts with Dynamic Consistency Boundary (DCB) patterns.

+**Note: This is an exploration project for learning and experimenting with DCB concepts, not a production-ready solution.**

 ## Quick Start